leodeslf/leaf/summs/ui/visual_elements_of_ui_design.md

 ## A Brief Historical Overview of Interface Design

-We need to have _feedback_, know when the interface is working or not, know if we make a mistake or it is all right, be able to undo and redo our actions.
+We need to have _feedback_, know when the interface is working or not, know if we make a mistake or if it's all right, and to be able to undo and redo our actions.

 ## Interface Conventions: Theory